-Climate Action 100+: in 2019 we became a signatory of Climate Action 100+, an investor-led initiative to ensure the world's largest corporate greenhouse gas emitters take necessary action on climate change.
-We were co-lead investors in three Russian companies: Gazprom, Lukoil and Nornickel.
-Engagement work has been suspended since the start of Russia's invasion of Ukraine.
+- Climate Action 100+: in 2019 we became a signatory of Climate Action 100+, an investor-led initiative to ensure the world's largest corporate greenhouse gas emitters take necessary action on climate change. - IIGCC (Institutional Investors Group on Climate Change): since 2020 we are a member of the IIGCC, the leading European membership body for investor collaboration on climate change.

-- IIGCC (Institutional Investors Group on Climate Change): since 2020 we are a member of the IIGCC, the leading European membership body for investor collaboration on climate change.
-We chair the IIGCC Russia Working Group that coordinates the CA100+ engagements in Russia.
-The Russia working group has been suspended since the start of Russia's invasion of Ukraine. - CDP: in 2014 we became a signatory supporter of CDP, a not-for-profit organisation which aim is to push listed companies to disclose their environmental impact.
+- CDP: in 2014 we became a signatory supporter of CDP, a not-for-profit organisation which aim is to push listed companies to disclose their environmental impact.
 CDP is the disclosure standard we promote in our "Letter from a new shareholder" addressed to the CEOs and Chair of new holdings in our emerging and frontier market portfolios, as well as in dialogue with companies.
 It is also one of the criteria assessed in the East Capital ESG Scorecard and Espiria's EQSS.
 Our annual "CIO to CEO Letter" addressed to our holdings has been referring to CDP or to SBTi (Science Based Target Initiative).
 East Capital Group is a participant in the annual NDC (non-disclosure campaign) since 2019 and in the annual SBTi campaign (since 2020), both organised and coordinated by CDP. - TCFD: in 2019 we became a supporter of the Task Force on Climate-related Financial Disclosures.
 TCFD is the framework for consistent climate-related financial risk disclosure which we promote in our dialogue with companies and in our Letters to management and chairman.
-It is also the framework of reference of Climate Action 100+. - Russia Climate Governance Initiative (formerly Chapter Zero Russia) and Poland Climate Governance Initiative: we are among the supporters of this World Economic Forum backed initiative which aim is to educate board directors in climate risks.
-The Russia Chapter was launched in 2020 (and was suspended in 2022 following the start of Russia's invasion of Ukraine), the Poland Chapter was launched in 2021.
+It is also the framework of reference of Climate Action 100+. - Net Zero Engagement Initiative: formally launched in 2023, this initiative builds on and extends the reach of investor engagement beyond the Climate Action 100+ focus list, including more companies that are heavy users of fossil fuels, contributing to demand for its products.